beatrecom/Seagrass_Video_Analysis/README.md

-# Seeing the Seafloor Smarter
-## Using AI to Classify Seagrass from ASV Video
+# Seagrass Video and Image Recognition

 ### Expanded Summary
 As part of a COMIT-supported research effort, Bea Combs-Hintze has developed an image-recognition pipeline that began with a training database.
 The goal is to transform hours of underwater video footage from autonomous surface vessels (ASVs) into searchable, structured seagrass data.